estradiol and dydrogesterone

 Your doctor can advise you how long you may need to take Femoston.

-Continue taking Femoston for as long as your doctor tells you.
+Continue taking Femoston for as long as your doctor recommends.

 If you forget to take it

-A slight vaginal bleeding, like an irregular period, could occur.
+A slight vaginal bleeding, like an irregular period, may occur.

 Do not take a double dose to make up for the dose that you missed.